econ-ark/DynX/README.md

 ## Documentation

 Comprehensive documentation is in progress.
-For now, please see the examples in `examples/` and the in-code docstrings.